 The student's research supervisor(s) will consult with the student about which faculty members will be useful and appropriate members of his/her Supervisory Committee.
-This committee comprises the research supervisor (and co-supervisor if any) plus two other professors from EEB.
+This committee comprises the research supervisor (and co-supervisor if any) plus two other professors from EEB (or with permission from the EEB Graduate Office, one non-EEB faculty member at U of T).
 In the first year, the committee must meet during the Fall term and at least once in the Winter term.
-During the 4th term, PhD students must meet with their supervisory committee and determine the timing of their appraisal exam; if a tentative date is not set then, the student must meet every six months with the supervisory committee until the date has been set.
+During their 4th term, PhD students must meet with their supervisory committee and determine the timing of their appraisal exam; if a tentative date is not set then, the student must meet every six months with the supervisory committee until the date has been set.
 Thereafter the committee must meet at least once per academic year.
 During the first committee meeting, the student's academic background is reviewed and the thesis research discussed.
-The student should circulate a resume and a transcript or list of previous coursework to committee members before the meeting.
+The student should circulate a resume/CV and a transcript or list of previous coursework to committee members before the meeting.
 For all committee meetings, the student must prepare a brief, written report of scholarly activities, research progress, and plans, and send it to committee members at least four full business days in advance of the meeting.
 For all committee meetings after the student has done the appraisal exam, the student should include a timeline in their written report.
-The student is responsible for printing a committee meeting report form and having it available at the committee meeting (available on the EEB Current Students Forms webpage: http://www.eeb.utoronto.ca/grad/current/grad-forms.htm).
-The supervisor is responsible for completing the committee meeting report and ensuring that each committee member signs it.
-We recommend that the supervisor or student makes copies of the committee meeting report for both the student and the supervisor(s).
-The student may then add their own comments to the committee meeting report, must sign it, and submit it along with a copy of his/her progress report to the graduate office within one week of the meeting.